BretCameron/sanity-plugin-order-documents/README.md

 ],
 ```

-Now, when we select the "Movie" type in our plugin, we'll be able to select our custom fields in the top right corner.
+Now, when we select the "movie" type in our plugin, we'll be able to select our custom fields in the top right corner.

 ## Development